deeporiginbio/deeporigin-client/docs/configure.md

 # Configuration

+## On a Deep Origin workstation

+On a Deep Origin workstation, no configuration is needed!

+The Deep Origin CLI and python client are automatically configured with your organization name, and other details.

+## On your local computer

 To run this package outside of a Deep Origin workstation (for example, on your own computer), first you need to configure this package.
 After installing this package, run the following to configure your organization, replacing `org-id` with the ID of the Deep Origin organization that you would like to work with.

 ```bash